 Therapies using medication

-The types of systemic therapies used for non-melanoma skin cancer include:
+The types of medications used for non-melanoma skin cancer include:

 Chemotherapy is the use of drugs to destroy cancer cells, usually by keeping the cancer cells from growing, dividing, and making more cells.
 In skin cancer treatment, these drugs are usually applied to the skin every day for several weeks.
 This is called topical treatment.
-These types of medications may cause skin inflammation or irritation, which will go away after treatment is finished.
+These types of medications may cause the side effects of skin inflammation or irritation, which generally go away after treatment is finished.

-Topical diclofenac (Solaraze), fluorouracil (Efudex), and ingenol mebutate (Picato) are approved for the treatment of precancerous actinic keratosis, with fluorouracil resulting in better results in terms of effectiveness and time until new precancers appear.
+Topical diclofenac (Solaraze), fluorouracil (multiple brand names), and ingenol mebutate (Picato) are approved for the treatment of precancerous actinic keratoses, with fluorouracil resulting in better results in terms of effectiveness and time until new precancers appear.
 All of these creams can cause irritation, burning, redness, and stinging during treatment.
 These symptoms usually go away soon after treatment has been completed.
 These creams do not cause scars, which is why many doctors use them to treat the face or other areas where a person's appearance may be affected.